andrewcooke/choochoo/docs/command-summary.md

     > ch2 import 0-30

+Import data from a previous version (after starting a new version).
+Data must be imported before any other changes are made to the database.

+### Examples

+    > ch2 import --enable --diary 0-30

+Import only diary entries.

+    > ch2 import --diary 0-30

-Import diary entries from a previous version.
+Import everything but diary entries.